NSTAAF International Factball: Germany v Portugal

 you can get us on our Twitter handles.
 I'm on at Schreiberland, James.

-At Andrew Hunter M. Adder.
+At egg-shaped.
+Andy at Andrew Hunter M.

-and we'll see you again tomorrow for the next match.
+And we'll see you again tomorrow for the next match.
 Goodbye.

-owning a home is full of surprises some wonderful some
+Owning a home is full of surprises.
+Some wonderful, some

-not so much and when something breaks it can feel like the whole day unravels that's why home serve exists for as little as 4.99 a month you'll always have someone to call a trusted professional ready to help bringing peace of mind to four and a half million homeowners nationwide.
+For as little as $4.99 a month, you'll always have someone to call, a trusted professional ready to help, bringing peace of mind to four and a half million homeowners nationwide.

 For plans starting at just $4.99 a month, go to homeserve.com.
 That's homeserve.com.